Act of kindness by former OU football player goes viral

 Gresham was a standout Sooner from 2006 to 2008 and now plays for the Arizona Cardinals.

-Cassidy’s tweet of her selfie with Gresham has over 40,000 likes.
+Cassidy’s tweet of her selfie with the athlete has over 40,000 likes.